Adoption Fraud: Stopping Scams and Protecting Families

 - A pregnant mother-to-be posts a notice for adoption and takes funds from several families without truly intending to put her child up for adoption

-- A who is not pregnant woman poses as a mother-to-be and accepts money from several families
+- A woman who is not pregnant poses as a mother-to-be and accepts money from several families

 - A person attempts to sell a baby for money (this can involve child trafficking)

-- Bringing the prosecution’s narrative, evidence, and witnesses into question
+Some legal strategies that can be used in the courtroom include:- Bringing the prosecution's narrative, evidence, and witnesses into question

 - Arguing that your conduct and actions were all in good faith